Today's Top Gainer

 INDUSTRY STRUCTURE AND DEVELOPMENTS

-iii.
-Healthcare: With the launch of "Modi Health Insurance Scheme 2018" by the Government, the market for healthcare industry is set to expand many folds.
-Your Company is a part of the strategic supply chain of GE Healthcare and has been recognised with a "Quality Award" for supply of power distribution unit for their Super Value CT scan machine.
+2. Healthcare: Your Company is a part of the strategic supply chain of GE Healthcare and has been recognised with a "Quality Award" for supply of power distribution unit for their Super Value CT scan machine.
 We are continuously developing products that will expand our product offering in this segment.

 Opportunities, Threats, Risk & Concerns

 Sizable business opportunities exist in all the sectors wherein your company has a market presence.
 Government is proactively promoting and supporting the indigenous industry with focus on the MSME sector and its policies and procedures are geared to create a robust hi-tech industry in India.
-Further, with all the legal issues that the Company was embroiled in for the last six years been settled; the management is now free to direct its energies and experience towards growth of the company.
+Further the company is widening its product portfolio to address diversified markets.

 Threats, Risk & Concerns